netsec-ethz/scion-tutorials/content/native_setup/android.md

 1. [Running a local network topology](/general_scion_configuration/local_top/) &ndash; Generate a sample topology and run SCION locally
 1. [Connecting to SCIONLab as an endhost](/general_scion_configuration/setup_endhost/) &ndash; Connect to the already running SCION topology as a mobile endhost through an existing SCION setup.

+#### Changes to gen folder

+Note that in `gen/ISDx/AS10xx/supervisord.conf` the path of the SCION Deamon socket needs to be changed as follows: `"--api-addr" "/data/data/com.termux/files/run/shm/sciond/sdX-10XX.sock"`.

+#### VPN Connection to SCIONLab

+Unfortunately, OpenVPN is not currently supported from within the Termux environment.
+Alternatively, the Open VPN app can be installed to connect to SCIONLab via VPN.
+The `client.conf` file that is provided by the SCIONLab coordinator needs to be renamed to `client.ovpn` before it can be imported into the app.
+Additionally, the line `route 10.0.8.0/24` needs to be added to the file.